Skip to content

 Consider consultation with a spine specialist or orthopedic surgeon if:

-• No improvement after 6-12 weeks: Clinical guidelines suggest this timeframe for appropriate conservative care trial
+• No improvement after 6-12 weeks: Guidelines suggest this timeframe for appropriate conservative care trial

 • Functional disability: Inability to perform essential work or daily activities despite treatment